Google’s Jigsaw launches an open source anti-harassment tool for women

 Jigsaw, a unit within Google devoted to developing technology to address global threats like censorship and disinformation, just launched an open source tool for combatting harassment on Twitter.
 It’s intended to help female journalists, activists, and public figures, many of whom have been the victim of harassment on the social media platform.

 The new program, called Harassment Manager, is available on Github.
-The tool is an application programming interface (API), meaning it allows apps and other programs to work in tandem; the API uses machine learning to highlight abusive posts and coordinated harassment campaigns, enabling Twitter users to better document such instances.
-The API also lets users automatically block and mute accounts that appear in the harassment report it generates.
+The web tool uses machine learning to highlight abusive posts and coordinated harassment campaigns, enabling Twitter users to better document such instances.
+It also lets users automatically block and mute accounts that appear in the harassment report it generates.

 To create its Harassment Manager, Jigsaw interviewed 27 female journalists and activists to understand what tools would be most helpful to them in responding to online harassment.
 “We brought in journalists to come and sit with us and design together in workshops, and one of the things that we heard consistently is, ‘When I experience harassment, the first thing I do is I document that harassment,'” says Jigsaw engineering manager Lucy Vasserman.
 Victims need to document abuse in order to flag it to platforms or, in more serious incidents, to law enforcement.

-Already, Thompson Reuters Foundation has committed to productizing the Harassment Manager and rolling it out to the thousands of journalists it works with globally as part of its work to defend free and open media.
+Already, Thomson Reuters Foundation has committed to productizing the Harassment Manager and rolling it out to the thousands of journalists it works with globally as part of its work to defend free and open media.
 The interface will be in English, though the machine learning can read tweets in 17 languages, says Vasserman, including Arabic, Chinese, Czech, Hindi, Indonesian, Japanese, Korean, Polish, Portuguese, and Russian.

 The announcement comes at a time when women are asking for more protections against harassment online.
 Taylor Lorenz, a reporter at the Washington Post (formerly with the New York Times), who covers the creator economy, has spoken out repeatedly about the damaging effects of online harassment.
 “This person has actually commandeered thousands of accounts and is using them to blast out the same crazy lies in an attempt to smear me.
 He is using bots or hacked profiles to do this,” she tweeted about a recent attack.
 “These types of modern day smear campaigns are what newsrooms need to prepare for.”
 Lorenz also called on media organizations to better support journalists in their organization who face these sorts of attacks.

-Note: Correction: This article has been updated to reflect that the Harassment Manager is not an API, but a web tool.